Why You are Trapped In An Online Echo Chamber and What To Do About It

-/It feels like every time I open up social media there is a new cause/ideology/change/belief system that people are ‘debating’.
+We’ve all been there, we’ve all found ourselves inside of an online echo chamber and it is important to know when it is happening.
+It feels like every time I open up social media there is a new cause/ideology/change/belief system that people are ‘debating’.

 The goal of such an interaction should ideally not be to ‘win the argument’ but to come closer to the ‘truth’.
 Ideally, the debate should contain members of both sides that are open to having their opinion changed upon presentation of new information.

-Yet due to the nature of the online platforms where we put forth our views, we are often just presenting our arguments to an echo chamber that is either completely supportive or dismissive of our opinion.
+Yet due to the nature of the online platforms where we put forth our views, we are often just presenting our arguments to an online echo chamber that is either completely supportive or dismissive of our opinion.

 The former results in our posts effectively contributing nothing new to the discussion, yet being praised endlessly for ‘speaking the truth’.
 I consider this to be just conforming that group’s norm.
 The author of the piece feels validated and continues to produce content, because everyone in that online forum is agreeing with their opinion.
 Any and all dissenting voices are drowned out by the sheer number of counter opinions, thus it is rare for an opposite opinion to be taken seriously or even noticed.